chocnut/chocnut.github.io/content/posts/2024-year-end-retro.md

 toc = false
 +++

-So here we are at the end of 2024 and honestly, what a year it's been.
-Not always in the way I expected, but life rarely goes according to plan anyway, right?
+2024 is almost over and wow, what a year.
+Definitely not what I expected when it started but then again, when does life ever go according to plan?

-The biggest thing that happened was moving my kids back to the Philippines.
-That was... tough.
-Things weren't working out the way we hoped and bringing them back home wasn't part of the original plan.
-But sometimes you just have to make the hard calls for your family, you know?
-It sucked at the time but looking back, it was the right choice.
+The hardest thing this year was having to move my kids back to the Philippines.
+That really sucked.
+We tried making things work here in Singapore but it just wasn't happening the way we hoped.
+Had to make the tough call to send them home.
+Still feels weird saying that but it was the right choice for everyone.
+Sometimes being a parent means making decisions that hurt but are necessary.

-I guess it taught me that I'm more adaptable than I thought.
-Life throws curveballs and you either learn to hit them or you strike out.
-I'm still learning to hit them.
+It taught me I can adapt better than I thought.
+I mean, I always knew life throws curveballs but actually dealing with them?
+Different story.
+I'm getting better at rolling with the punches.

-We also went to Japan this year which was incredible.
-Like, I can't even explain it properly but something about that place just clicked with me.
-Now I'm randomly thinking about maybe living there someday.
-Not anytime soon obviously, but it's sitting in the back of my mind now.
+We went to Japan earlier this year and man, that place is something else.
+Can't really put my finger on what it was but everything just felt right there.
+Now I catch myself randomly browsing job sites in Tokyo.
+Not planning anything serious but the thought keeps popping up.
+Maybe someday.

-Oh and I finally ran a marathon.
-I've been saying I wanted to do that before I turn 40 and well...
-I actually did it.
-The funny thing is it wasn't really about the goal anymore once I started training.
+Oh yeah, I finally ran a marathon.
+Been talking about doing that before I hit 40 for years.
+Funny thing is once I started training, it wasn't really about hitting that goal anymore.

-Earlier this year I had a health checkup and my heart wasn't looking great.
-That scared the hell out of me if I'm being honest.
-So I started running in March, just using some coaching app and doing short runs.
-Slowly worked my way up - 10Ks, half marathons, then the full thing.
+Had a health scare earlier in the year.
+Heart wasn't looking good on some tests and that freaked me out big time.
+Started running in March just to do something about it.
+Used some random coaching app, started with short runs.
+Worked my way up slowly through 10Ks, half marathons, then somehow ended up crossing the finish line of a full marathon.

-It wasn't just about finishing though.
-It was about proving to myself that I could stick with something when it got hard.
-Plus running became this weird therapy thing for me.
-Helped with stress and anxiety and all that.
+But it became more than just getting healthier.
+It was proving to myself I could stick with something difficult.
+Plus running turned into this weird form of therapy.
+Helped me deal with all the stress and anxiety from everything else going on.

-On the tech side, I spent a lot of time learning Go this year.
-Even shipped some apps with it which felt pretty good.
-Made me think about moving away from JavaScript for some projects and trying different approaches to solving problems.
+Tech wise, spent a lot of time with Go this year.
+Actually shipped some apps with it which felt good.
+Made me think about moving away from JavaScript for certain projects.
+Nice to try different approaches to solving problems.

-Also got deeper into Terraform and AWS.
-Managing infrastructure used to intimidate me but now it's kind of fun in a weird way.
+Also dove deeper into Terraform and AWS.
+Infrastructure stuff used to intimidate the hell out of me but now I actually enjoy it.
+Weird how that works.

-But the real game changer has been AI stuff.
-It's not just hype anymore, it's actually changing how I work day to day.
-I want to keep learning about these tools and figure out how to use them to make coding more creative and less tedious.
-Could be huge for me and my family down the road.
+The biggest change has been how much tooling has improved for developers.
+LLMs and various automation tools are actually useful now, not just hype.
+Really changing how I work day to day.
+Want to keep exploring this stuff and see how it can help me and my family long term.

-Next year feels like it's going to bring some big changes.
-I'm not exactly sure what yet but I have this feeling things are going to shift in a good way.
+Next year feels different somehow.
+Can't explain it but I have this feeling big changes are coming.
+Not sure what exactly but something good.

-Anyway, I'm grateful for this year.
-To my family and friends who put up with all my random decisions and stress - thank you.
-Seriously.
+Grateful for this year though.
+My family put up with all my random decisions and stress.
+My friends listened to me complain and worry about everything.
+Thank you for that.

-2025, here we come.
-Ready for whatever you throw at me.
+2025, let's see what you've got.